← Back to Blog

 Social media is like a crystal ball for spotting demand shifts early.
 By analyzing engagement rates, sentiment scores, and the balance between organic and paid impressions, businesses can gauge customer preferences in real time.
 For example, a viral TikTok video could lead to a product selling out in days, while ongoing social discussions about plant-based diets might signal a lasting trend.

-Studies show that using social media sentiment and engagement data can boost demand forecasting accuracy by 42%, especially for new products with no prior sales data.
+Studies show that using social media sentiment and engagement data can boost demand forecasting accuracy, especially for new products with no prior sales data.
 This is particularly relevant for Gen Z, whose spending is growing at twice the rate of older generations and is expected to add $8.9 trillion to the global economy by 2035.
 Real-time insights like these are crucial for staying ahead of market trends.

 Weather and Environmental Data